jhartz/gradefast/README.md

  - [pyreadline](https://pypi.python.org/pypi/pyreadline) - if you want
    autocomplete support but your system doesn't have GNU readline (e.g.
-   Windows and Mac OS X)
+   Windows and Mac OS X).
+Even with this module, readline support is still rather buggy on non-GNU-like platforms.

 Also, use Python 3 (in case you, like me, still live in ye olden days of having `python` symlinked to Python 2)